 I became a blogger.

 In 2000 a blogger was either Jason Kottke, posting links to interesting content on the rising web, or it was an angsty teenager ranting about life.
-It was my last year as a teenager, so I fit nicely in the latter category.
 I wrote voraciously.
 Sometimes three posts a day.
 I didn’t care who read, or if anyone did, but I began to find a community of other bloggers.
 There was this brotherhood among us of sorts, people from all over the United States who stumbled on words not their own but which could be.
 I don’t have other words for it but divine.
 It was divine in the sense that it was almost otherworldly at that point.
 There were no dating sites, chat rooms were still a little strange, actually meeting someone in real life was rare and coated with suspicion.
 But it was also divine in the sense that it was a timely gift from God.

 I spent years working out my salvation on the pages of the internet.
 By the time Sayable was birthed in 2008, I was one of the seasoned bloggers.
 My readership was still small by comparison, but in the annals of history, I was nearing mid-life at least.
 Every thought I’ve had about God has somehow been worked out on Sayable, or its younger siblings.

 Writing is sanctification, if you’ll let it be.